Chan Chun-po

 Chan Chun-po (詹春柏 (Zhān Chūnbǎi); born 30 October 1941) is a Taiwanese politician.
 He was the Vice Chairperson of the Kuomintang from 12 January 2007 to 30 April 2014.

+Education

+Chen graduated from Tunghai University in 1965 with a bachelor's degree, then earned a master's degree in political science from National Chengchi University.
+He then went to the United States and earned a Master of Arts (M.A.) in 1970 from Harvard University.